integrations/terraform-provider-github/CONTRIBUTING.md

   - Optional: some may find it beneficial to create a test user as well in order to avoid potential rate-limiting issues on your main account.
   - Your organization _must_ have a repository called `terraform-module-template`.
 The [terraformtesting/terraform-template-module](https://github.com/terraformtesting/terraform-template-module) repo is a good, re-usable example.
     - You _must_ make sure that the "Template Repository" item in Settings is checked for this repo.
-- If you haven't already, generate a Personal Access Token (PAT) for authenticating your test runs.
+- If you haven't already, [generate a Personal Access Token (PAT) for authenticating your test runs](#github-personal-access-token).
-  - See [here](#github-personal-access-token) for instructions and scope requirements.
 - Export the necessary configuration for authenticating your provider with GitHub
   ```sh
   export GITHUB_TOKEN=<token of a user with an organization account>